QTIM-Lab/federatedLearning_glaucoma_segmentation/README.md

-# federatedLearning_glaucoma_segmentation
- Federated Learning Optic Disc and Cup Segmentation Model for Glaucoma Monitoring in Color Fundus Photographs(CFPs)
+# A Federated Learning-based Optic Disc and Cup Segmentation Model for Glaucoma Monitoring in Color Fundus Photographs

 ## The 3 FL pipelines are: